-1 The sixth meeting of the Headquarters for Japan's Economic Revitalization (April 2, 2013).
+The sixth meeting of the Headquarters for Japan's Economic Revitalization (April 2, 2013).

 - 3. Implementing the instruction by the Prime Minister and the Strategy, the Financial Services Agency established the Council of Experts on Japan's Stewardship Code in August 2013.
 This Council met six times after August, and it produced "Principles for Responsible Institutional Investors" 《Japan's Stewardship Code》 on February 26, 2014.
 Before finalizing the Code, the Council published an exposure draft both in Japanese and English and received valuable suggestions from 26 individuals/entities to the Japanese draft and 19 individuals/entities to the English translation.
-Taking these suggestions into account, thethis Council reviewed and finalized the Code. - 4.
-Thereafter, the Follow-up Council of Experts concerning Japan's Stewardship Code and Japan's Corporate Governance Code (hereafter, "the Follow-up Council"), established jointly by the Financial Services Agency and the Tokyo Stock Exchange, publicized the opinion statement entitled "Effective Stewardship Activities of Institutional Investors" in November 2016 in order to enhance the effectiveness of corporate governance reform based on this Code and the Corporate Governance Code (effective on June 1, 2015, and revised on June 1, 2018).
-Responding to the opinion statement, the meetings of the Council of Experts on the Stewardship Code were held, and the Principles for Responsible Institutional Investors Japan's Stewardship Code was revised on May 29, 2017.
+Taking these suggestions into account, this Council reviewed and finalized the Code. - 4.
+Thereafter, the Follow-up Council of Experts concerning Japan's Stewardship Code and Japan's Corporate Governance Code (hereafter, "the Follow-up Council"), established jointly by the Financial Services Agency and the Tokyo Stock Exchange, publicized an opinion statement entitled "Effective Stewardship Activities of Institutional Investors" in November 2016 in order to enhance the effectiveness of corporate governance reform based on this Code and the Corporate Governance Code (effective on June 1, 2015, and revised on June 1, 2018).
+In response to the opinion statement, the Council of Experts on the Stewardship Code was convened, and the Code was revised on May 29, 2017.

-After the above revision of the Code, the Follow-up Council continued discussion regarding the measures toward further promoting corporate governance reform, and publicized the opinion statement entitled "Recommended Directions for Further Promotion of Corporate Governance Reform" on April 24, 2019.
-In response to the Opinion Statement, the Council of Experts on the Stewardship Code (FY2019) met XX times after October 2019, and the Code was revised on MMM DD, YYYY, after discussions for its revision.
+After the above revision of the Code, the Follow-up Council continued discussions with respect to measures to further promote corporate governance reform, and publicized an opinion statement entitled "Recommended Directions for Further Promotion of Corporate Governance Reform" on April 24, 2019.
+In response to the Opinion Statement, the Council of Experts on the Stewardship Code (FY2019) met 3 times from October 2019 onward to discuss the Code's revision, and the Code was revised on March 24, 2020.